sorenchr/tulipcoin/README.md

 # Tulipcoin

-Tulipcoin is the hot new cryptocurrency without all the fat of all the other popular cryptocurrencies on the market: security, performance, scalability and decentralisation.
+Tulipcoin is the hot new cryptocurrency without all the fat of all the other popular cryptocurrencies, such as: security, performance, scalability and decentralisation.

 ## Security